 Could Any Exceptions Extend the Deadline in Your Case?

 Texas Civil Practice and Remedies Code § 16.063 outlines some exceptions that could give you more time to file your lawsuit.
-Note that these circumstances do not apply to everyone, and you should not assume that they apply to you before talking to a lawyer’s office.
-That being said, some exceptions could give you extra time to file, including if the other party left the state.
+Note that these circumstances do not apply to everyone, and you should not assume they apply to you before talking to our lawyers.
+We can review your case and determine if circumstances could give you extra time to file, including if the other party left the state.

 When you notify our team of your situation in time, we can file your case within the two-year deadline.
 Our attorneys make preserving your right to pursue fair compensation a top priority when we represent you in Lubbock.